Farmers must watch cabbage crops closely for signs of disease

 Lack of proper irrigation scheduling could also lead to the appearance of these diseases, particularly due to the application of high volumes of water.

 “Since we’re starting to have warmer conditions with frequent rain showers, soil might have plenty of moisture to supply crop demand,” da Silva said.
 “There is no need to overirrigate, and if growers are irrigating their cabbage in those conditions, it’d create the perfect conditions for disease.
 That’s what we don’t want.”

 As part of his research on the UGA Tifton campus, da Silva is looking for cabbage varieties that are more disease tolerant or disease resistant.

 Until disease-resistant varieties are discovered, growers should keep these tips in mind when managing diseases in cabbage:

 - Rotate chemical products to avoid disease resistance to a particular product.

 - Change up irrigation schedules to apply water only when necessary.

 - Frequently survey crops for symptoms.

-To learn how to identify rot, contact da Silva at 229386-3806 or .
-For more information on the Department of Horticulture at UGA-Tifton, visit http://tifton.caes.uga.edu/departments/horticulture.htm
+To learn how to identify rot, contact da Silva at 229386-3806 or email@example.com.
+For more information on the Department of Horticulture at UGA-Tifton, visit https://tifton.caes.uga.edu/departments/horticulture.htm